RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros2-ios-app-with-swift.md

 - [References](#references)

 ## Introduction
-This tutorial explains how to build an iOS app that leverages ROS2 capabilities using the SwiftROS2 framework.
-In this guide you will learn to initialize a ROS2 node, set up publishers and subscribers via a DDS-based system, and construct a simple user interface with SwiftUI to operate core functionalities including initialization, message publishing, and node shutdown.
-The first 100 words of this introduction will be used as an excerpt on the Wiki index.
+This tutorial explains how to build an iOS app that leverages ROS 2 capabilities using the SwiftROS2 framework.
+In this guide you will learn to initialize a ROS 2 node, set up publishers and subscribers via a DDS-based system, and construct a simple user interface with SwiftUI to operate core functionalities including initialization, message publishing, and node shutdown.

 ## Background and Key Concepts
 Before diving into the code, it is useful to understand these key concepts:
-- **ROS2 (Robot Operating System 2):** A set of libraries and tools for building robot applications, which employs nodes, topics, and messaging to facilitate robust communication.
+- **ROS 2 (Robot Operating System 2):** A set of libraries and tools for building robot applications, which employs nodes, topics, and messaging to facilitate robust communication.
-- **DDS (Data Distribution Service):** A middleware protocol used in ROS2 for real-time, scalable, and high-performance data exchange.
+- **DDS (Data Distribution Service):** A middleware protocol used in ROS 2 for real-time, scalable, and high-performance data exchange.
 It allows configuration of Quality of Service (QoS) parameters such as reliability and latency.
-- **Nodes:** The computational executables in ROS2 that handle processing and communication.
+- **Nodes:** The computational executables in ROS 2 that handle processing and communication.
 - **Publishers and Subscribers:** Mechanisms for sending (publishing) and receiving (subscribing) messages across nodes.
-- **SwiftROS2:** A simulated Swift library that provides interfaces to create ROS2 nodes, publishers, and subscribers.
+- **SwiftROS2:** A simulated Swift library that provides interfaces to create ROS 2 nodes, publishers, and subscribers.
 - **iOS Development using SwiftUI:** SwiftUI is utilized for building modern, responsive user interfaces on iOS.

-## Step-by-Step Tutorial: Building an iOS App for ROS2
+## Step-by-Step Tutorial: Building an iOS App for ROS 2

 ### 1. Project Setup and Dependencies
 1. **Clone the Repository:**